 - Drawing of Proposed Road Markings submitted by MODE Traffic Consultants, November 2019

 Another document released is entitled The effect of Pollution on Respiratory Health and Spread of Covid 19

-The Traffic and Parking Action Group (TAPAG) is advising the Parish Council on ways to solve the problem.
-Its Terms of Reference were adopted in September 2019.
+The Traffic and Parking Action Group (TAPAG), known earlier as the Traffic and Pavements Advisory Group which was set up in 2010, was re-foccued in 2019 to advise the Parish Council on ways to solve the problems of traffic congestion and parking.
+Its Terms of Reference were adopted in September 2019 and updated in April 2021, when the name of the group was changed to the Traffic and Parking Working Group.
 The members of the group are listed on the Points of Contact page.
 It is an advisory working group rather than a parish council committee and therefore its meetings are not open to the public, nor its minutes circulated beyond the Parish Council.

 In recent years the connected problems of traffic congestion in the High Street and unregulated parking have become of increasing concern.
 The issue was listed as the No 1 priority for residents consulted in the 2019 Village Plan: "1.
 Manage parking better to improve traffic flow, without making parking more difficult for residents (yellow lines, parking bays, residents parking)".

 Following a traffic study and discussions with OCC Highways an outline plan was produced by TAPAG.
 The options were then assessed by MODE Consultants.
 An Open Day was held in the Village Hall in 2019, to present the proposals to residents.
 The display boards included plans showing the locations of double yellow lines and parking bays.
 Residents were invited to approve or comment.
 Subsequently a number of objectors met and submitted further comments.
 The level of opposition resulted in the proposals not being adopted by the Parish Council.